Objectives

 Set as working directory.
 Click the Gear icon to open this menu.

-First, you’ll need to download the nurses.sav file from Canvas.
+Let’s try it.
+First, you’ll need to download the nurses.sav file.
 Save it to your Downloads folder if it doesn’t automatically go there.
-Then set that folder as your working directory (alternatively, you can choose whatever folder you want).

 Here’s where it get’s a little tricky.
 To import SPSS data, we will use the “read.spss” command.
 That command asks you to give the full path to the file.
 On windows and PC it’s a bit different.
 I have a Mac so the following works for me.
 Before we run it, we have to load the add-on package that contains the command.
-It is called foreign.
-The following code loads the package (library(foreign)), then runs the command by specifying the path to the file in quotes.
+It is called foreign and you’ll likely need to install this package first.
+Following code loads the package, then runs the command by specifying the path to the file in quotes.
 This assumes that you have already set the working directory to the folder that contains nurses.sav.
-Ignore any warnings about the package being built under any specific R build.

 library(foreign)